Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

    When reading an issue, after a number of back & forth comments, it is often clear what the root cause problem is.
 The commit message should have a clear statement as to what the original problem is.
-The bug is merely interesting historical background on *how* the problem was identified.
+The bug is merely interesting for historical background on *how* the problem was identified.
 It should be possible to review a proposed patch for correctness from the commit message, without needing to read the bug ticket.